 A quick introduction

-The Victorian Greens is made up of many branches and is coordinated by State Council (see the detailed overview below).
-There is also a State Executive and various committees and working groups, also explained below.
-The Victorian Greens is governed by its charter, constitution and bylaws which together set out the principles and philosophy of the Greens - you can access these documents via these links:
+The Victorian Greens is made up of many branches and is coordinated by our State Council.
+We also have a range of committees, panels and working groups (see the detailed overview below).
+We are governed by our charter, constitution and internal policies, which together set out the principles and philosophy of the Greens.
+You can access these documents at the following links:

 A detailed overview